dyn-tracing/snicket_compiler/README.md

 ## The Dyntracing Compiler (dtc)

 ### Building the Compiler
-The compiler can be build with `cargo build`.
+The compiler can be installed with `cargo install --path . --root . --no-track`.
+After, the binary can be found in the `bin` folder.

 ### Compiling a Filter from a Query
 After the compiler has been built, you can compile queries with the